Henrikas-Kiupelis/timestar/API/v3/LessonTable.md

   and less network bandwidth used; also, slightly reduced amount of calculations;
 3. Sums of columns and rows no longer appear; since the data is not formatted anyway, it makes more sense to sum in front end, because it's a simple operation (no domain logic needed here);
-4. SQL queries have been simplified across the board; no more nested tables or the like. ~10-20ms per call! (was ~30-40ms);
+4. SQL queries have been simplified across the board; no more nested tables or the like. ~10-20ms per call!
+(was ~30-40ms); not to mention the amount of calls has been also reduced (total of 5-6 calls per request!)

 ## Methods